Bitcoin and Energy Consumption - Rebuttal

 Because Bitcoin is location-independent, it doesn't have to be close to population centres.
 Miners are incentivised to find the least expensive electricity, and that energy is usually found where energy is least transportable.
 Generally, that is renewable energy which is produced at a time when there isn't enough demand ("waste" energy), or produced too far from the demand because it lacks distribution networks.

-A miner would negotiate to use excess geothermal energy off a remote location in Iceland, or to cap and combust methane (much better than to release it) in the Prairies, or using excess energy while turbines at hydroelectric dams ramp down (they can't do this instantaneously).
-The profits of mining trend asymptotically to 0¢/kWh.
+An entrepreneur interested in mining would negotiate using excess geothermal energy off remote locations in Iceland, or to cap and combust methane (much better than to release it) in the Prairies, or using excess energy while turbines at hydroelectric dams ramp down (they can't do this instantaneously).

 The Bitcoin network already runs on 74% renewable energy, one of the cleanest industries (Rest of world runs on 18.2% renewables, boo-erns).